jasb3110/COVIDPERU/index.md

 Many scientists and journalists said in Media that booming of mortality on Peru in SINADEF´s data which owned to COVID´s death growth.
 So that, I´m trying of finding the relationship between excess of death and COVID´s death.
 Therefore, SINADEF´s data was subtracted natural mortality effect in 2019.
 This step is to extract the possible effect of COVID´s death.
 Then I ought transform to normal distribution to the effect of COVID´s death and COVID´s death, reporting for MINSA.

-According to statistic tests, coefficient of Spearman correlation (Rs) reported that excess of death and COVID´s death is 0.94 and coefficient of regression of Pearson (r-saqured) is 0.84.
+According to statistic tests, coefficient of Spearman correlation (Rs) reported that excess of death and COVID´s death is 0.94 and coefficient of regression of Pearson (r-squared) is 0.84.
 Whereby, excess

 ![alt text](https://github.com/jasb3110/COVIDPERU/blob/1fc1af589150d750db96aae4a4d21699846df300/regresion.png?raw=true)